MatthiasSmith/pomodoro/README.md

 - See a circular progress bar that represents how far through their timer they are
 - Customize the appearance of the app with the ability to set preferences for colors and fonts

-### Bonus challenges for myself
+### Extra challenges I added

-Users should also be able to:
+Users should be able to:

+- See animations when interacting with different elements on the page
+- See reduced animations when using reduced motion settings on their OS
 - Hear sound effects while interacting with the interface and when the timer finishes
 - Toggle sounds on/off
-- Be able to navigate the app using a keyboard only
+- Navigate the app using a keyboard only
-- When using voice over, hear timer status updates once per minute and when starting, pausing, or completing a timer
+- Use a screen reader / voice over assistant to hear timer status updates when starting, pausing and completing timers

 ### Screenshot